codeforamerica/skillshares/git_basics/README.md

     $ cd

 You should now be in your home directory.
-To get the name of this location, copy the output from the following command:
+To get the name of this location, we'll `pbcopy` the output from the following command:

-    $ echo $PWD
+    $ echo $PWD | pbcopy

 Let's check to make sure that a `.gitconfig` file exists.